Castillo de San Cristóbal#6 in Best Things To Do in Puerto Rico

 Fort San Cristóbal's 27 acres were built to protect the city of Old San Juan from land attacks.
 It doesn't receive as many visitors, or as much adoration from travel guides as the city's El Morro fort, but recent visitors are equally amazed by the majesty and significant history of the site.
 Travelers insist you won't be disappointed if you spend an hour roaming the fort's ramparts.

 Both the Fort San Cristóbal and the iconic El Morro dominate the San Juan Harbor, making up the San Juan National Historic Site.
 You should plan to stop by San Cristóbal on the day you visit El Morro, especially considering that you can pay one fee for access to both sites — both are open daily from 9 a.m. to 6 p.m.
-Admission to one fort is $3 for visitors 16 and older, or $5 to visit both forts.
+Admission costs $7 for visitors 16 and older.
 Visit the National Historic Site's official website for more details.

 More Best Things To Do in Puerto Rico

 This south Vieques beach might not sound like much, but it's one of travelers' favorite experiences in Puerto Rico.
 During the day, Bioluminescent Mosquito Bay is your stereotypical Caribbean hideout — but at night, the sky and waters emit a blue glow from the half-plant, half-animal microorganisms that live there.
 More than 700,000 bioluminescent dinoflagellates live in each gallon of bay water, and recent travelers have been amazed by just how much visibility these tiny creatures provide.

 Explore More of Puerto Rico

 Zach WatsonApril 18, 2019

 Holly JohnsonApril 11, 2019

 Zach WatsonApril 2, 2019